LoopKit/loopdocs/docs/gh-actions/gh-deploy.md

 ## Deploy Using TestFlight

-This is only available with Loop 3 and Loop dev branch.
+This is only available with Loop 3 and Loop development branches.

 **You must build Loop every 90 days when you use this method.**